gerbsec/gerbsec.github.io/_posts/2023-06-23-OSCP-review-and-guide.md

 ## try harder

-as i said there is nearly no guidance in the lab and they recommend rooting 40-60 machines in order to be more ready to pass the exam. i personally LOVE the try harder mentality. as this was my first cert, it shaped the way i approach all of cyber security. there is no challenge that i see now and think "i can't do this." every challenge is approached with "i can do this, just need to try hard enough." this is a very good mentality that i see a lot of people struggle with understanding or just outright disagree with. for me personally, this is my life.
+as i said there is nearly no guidance in the lab and they recommend rooting 40-60 machines in order to be more ready to pass the exam. i personally LOVE the try harder mentality. as this was my first cert, it shaped the way i approach all of cyber security. there is no challenge that i see now and think "i can't do this." every challenge is approached with an "i can do this, just need to try hard enough" mentality. this is a very good mentality that i see a lot of people struggle with understanding or just outright disagree with. for me personally, this is my life.

 ## who should get the oscp